 Before signing up for the trip, we’ll also have a call to discuss your background, experience, and goals so we can decide if this is the best experience for you.

-There is no age limit to join this Huayhuash photo trek.
+There is an age limit to join this photo tour, which is 70 years old.

 We do recommend that participants between 45 and 55 years old do a physical examination with a primary care provider (PCP), and we do require a mandatory physical examination if you are over 55 years old.

 Non-photographer companions are welcome to join the tour, and they need to book a spot under the same price and conditions as any other participant.
 (We don’t allow non-participant companions tagging along with the group).
 We have had plenty of non-photographer companions over the years and all of them enjoyed an amazing experience.
 As long as they enjoy nature, beautiful landscapes, and are a bit patient with the schedules of a photo tour, joining the trip can be a great experience regardless of the shooting.

 The Peruvian Andes offer exceptional opportunities for aerial photography and filming.
 You’ll be in very remote areas with almost no restrictions and you’ll have the opportunity to charge your drone batteries with our portable power generator.

 Dan is an experienced drone pilot and will show you the best aerial photography techniques.